seinecle/mk99/src/main/asciidoc/subdir/network-analysis-for-business_temp_common.md

 //ST: !
-You can also visit my tutorials on Gephi, the leading software to visualize large graphs:
+You can also visit my tutorials on ((Gephi)), the leading software to visualize large graphs:

 https://seinecle.github.io/gephi-tutorials/